On Nilpotent and Solvable Quasi-Einstein Manifolds: Structure of quasi-Einstein unimodular solvable Lie groups

 Applying (\ref{eqn W}), this becomes

-This right side of the equality is zero either if $\fs$ is Abelian, or if $h=0.$ \end{proof} We also require the following theorem regarding the curvature of solvable Lie groups with left-invariant metrics.

-\begin{thm}\cite[Theorem 3.1]{MILNOR1976293} If the Lie group $S$ is solvable, then every left-invariant metric on $S$ is either flat, or else has strictly negative scalar curvature. \end{thm} Using this theorem and the previous lemma we prove: \begin{lemma} Let $(S,g,X)$ be a unimodular solvable Lie group with totally left-invariant quasi-Einstein metric.
-Then $\lambda =0$ if and only if $S$ is flat. \end{lemma} \begin{proof} Suppose $\{e_1,..,e_n\}$ is an orthonormal basis of $\fs.$ Assume that $X=\alpha e_1.$ Since $\lambda=0,$ we have that $\Ric{(e_i,e_i)}=0$ for all $2\leq i\leq n.$ Since $X$ is Killing, Lemma \ref{Lemma X} implies that $\Ric{(X,X)}\geq 0.$ This implies that the scalar curvature of $S$ is non-negative.
+This right-hand side of the equality is zero either if $\fs$ is Abelian, or if $h=0.$ \end{proof} We also require the following theorem regarding the curvature of solvable Lie groups with left-invariant metrics. \begin{thm}\cite[Theorem 3.1]{MILNOR1976293} If the Lie group $S$ is solvable, then every left-invariant metric on $S$ is either flat, or else has strictly negative scalar curvature. \end{thm} Using this theorem and the previous lemma we prove: \begin{lemma} Let $S$ be a non-flat unimodular solvable Lie group admitting a totally left-invariant quasi-Einstein metric.
+Then $\lambda \leq 0$, with equality if and only if $S$ is flat. \end{lemma} \begin{proof} We will prove the flat case first.
+Suppose $\lambda=0.$ Assume that $\{e_1,..,e_n\}$ is an orthonormal basis of $\fs,$ and that $X=\alpha e_1.$ Since $\lambda=0,$ we have that $\Ric{(e_i,e_i)}=0$ for all $2\leq i\leq n.$ Since $X$ is Killing, Lemma \ref{Lemma X} implies that $\Ric{(X,X)}\geq 0.$ This implies that the scalar curvature of $S$ is non-negative.
 Hence Theorem \ref{thm T} implies that $S$ is flat.
-The other direction is trivial. \end{proof} Note that a flat Lie group $G$ admits a totally left-invariant quasi-Einstein metric $(G,g,X)$ only if $X$ is zero. \begin{lemma} Let $S$ be a non-flat unimodular solvable Lie group with totally left-invariant quasi-Einstein metric.
-Then $\lambda<0.$ \end{lemma} \begin{proof} Suppose $\lambda>0.$ From Lemma \ref{Lemma X}, we have that $\Ric{(X,X)}\geq 0.$ Hence $\Ric \geq 0$ on $S,$ which is a contradiction to $S$ being non-flat. \end{proof} We need one more tool to prove that $X$ is in the center. \begin{thm}\cite[Theorem 3.1]{DottiMiatello1982} A solvable unimodular Lie group $S$ with a left-invariant metric has all Ricci curvatures $\leq 0$ if and only if its derived Lie algebra $[\fs,\fs]$ is commutative, $[\fs,\fs]^{\perp}$ is a commutative subalgebra and the linear transformation $ad_a$ is normal for every $a\in [\fs,\fs]^{\perp}. $ \end{thm} In \cite[page no:260]{DottiMiatello1982}, Dotti states the following, but we give a proof for completeness: \begin{lemma} Suppose $\Ric{}\leq 0$ on a unimodular solvable Lie group.
-Then, $\Ric{(h,h)}=0$ for every $h\in [\fs,\fs].$ \end{lemma} \begin{proof} Denote by $h_1,...,h_q;f_1,...,f_r$ as an orthonormal basis of $[\fs,\fs],[\fs,\fs]^{\perp}$ respectively.
-From Theorem \ref{thm dotti}, $[\fs,\fs]$ and $[\fs,\fs]^{\perp}$ are commutative sub-algebras.
-So Hence
+The other direction is immediate.

+Now suppose that $\lambda > 0$.
+Then the previous argument implies that $S$ is non-flat.
+Again, by Lemma~\ref{Lemma X}, we have $\Ric(X,X) \geq 0$.
+Hence, $\Ric \geq 0$ on $S$, which contradicts the fact that $S$ is non-flat. \end{proof} We require one additional tool to prove that $X$ lies in the center.
+In \cite[p.~260]{DottiMiatello1982}, Dotti states the following result; for completeness, we include a proof. \begin{lemma} Suppose $\Ric{}\leq 0$ on a unimodular solvable Lie group.
+Then, $\Ric{(h,h)}=0$ for every $h\in [\fs,\fs].$ \end{lemma} \begin{proof} Denote by $h_1,...,h_q;f_1,...,f_r$ an orthonormal basis of $[\fs,\fs],[\fs,\fs]^{\perp}$ respectively.